Scene Based Synthetic Dataset Generation#

 pallet_pos = (pallet_offset_tf * forklift_tf).ExtractTranslation()

-# Spawn pallet prim at a relative random offset to the forklift
+# Spawn a pallet prim at a random offset from the forklift

 [..]